-Definition of Risk Type of Risk Risk Effect Risk Cause Risk Detection Relevant WPs Relev ant site(s) (Avera ged) Risk Severi ty (Avera ged) Risk Occur rence Proba bility (Avera ged) Risk Detect ability (Aver aged) Risk Reco verabi lity Con soli date d Ove rall RN Risk Mitigation Measures which will be rare cases, if any.
-Other than that, it constitute a serious challenge for CCAV deployment overall across Europe harmonised regulations in near future that is tackled by AUSTRIATECH and EUROCITIES in A3.1 and A3.3 respectively.
+Definition of Risk Type of Risk Risk Effect Risk Cause Risk Detection Relevant WPs Relev ant site(s) (Avera ged) Risk Severi ty (Avera ged) Risk Occur rence Proba bility (Avera ged) Risk Detect ability (Aver aged) Risk Reco verabi lity Con soli date d Ove rall RN Risk Mitigation Measures any.
+Other than that, it constitute a serious challenge for CCAV deployment overall across Europe AUSTRIATECH and EUROCITIES in A3.1 and A3.3 respectively.
 In the meanwhile in the project, an attempt is being made for each demo site to align and fulfil primarily the national requirements in order to proceed with demonstration; still, learning from other sites.
 This process is being handled in A3.1.
-25 [pre-existing] Sentiment analysis (of A1.2) not possible to be legally performed in third party social media.
+25 [pre- existing] Sentiment analysis (of A1.2) not possible to be legally performed in third party social media.
 Legal/ Regula tory Not the broadest possible impact that could be achieved.
 IPR During second year of the project that the tools will start being deployed.
 WP1 N/A 4 4,5 2,5 3 49,5 To be performed in project's own social media.

-Definition of Risk Type of Risk Risk Effect Risk Cause Risk Detection Relevant WPs Relev ant site(s) (Avera ged) Risk Severi ty (Avera ged) Risk Occur rence Proba bility (Avera ged) Risk Detect ability (Aver aged) Risk Reco verabi lity Con soli date d Ove rall RN Risk Mitigation Measures 26 in data sharing (the user of the data should share back the enriched data).
-Legal/ Regula tory Techni cal Unsuccessful utilisation of data for feeding all the different tasks (services and modules operation, evaluation, simulation and impact assessment).
+Definition of Risk Type of Risk Risk Effect Risk Cause Risk Detection Relevant WPs Relev ant site(s) (Avera ged) Risk Severi ty (Avera ged) Risk Occur rence Proba bility (Avera ged) Risk Detect ability (Aver aged) Risk Reco verabi lity Con soli date d Ove rall RN Risk Mitigation Measures 26 Lack of a clear governance on mobility data encompass ing lack of level playing field in data sharing (the user of the data should share back the enriched data).
+Legal/ Regula tory Techni cal Unsuccessf ul utilisation of data for feeding all the different tasks (services and modules operation, evaluation, simulation and impact assessmen t).
 Not clear picture on all the data types and the feasibility to get them.
 IPR issues.
 Unwillingne ss to share and abide to centralised principles of the project.
 During developme nt phase (in first place).
-SP2 (WP4- WP8) AII 6 0 3,5 4 135 A unified data requirements list is being already constructed in the project under the auspices of the Technical Manager in order to allow a consistent operation during the project.
+SP2 (WP4- WP8) All 6 6 3,5 4 135 A unified data requirements list is being already constructed in the project under the auspices of the Technical Manager in order to allow a consistent operation during the project.
 Ad hoc solutions will be sought whenever specific problems are emerging.
 27 Lack of consumer protection.
-Legal/ Regula tory Low penetration and user acceptance complaints and problems in field trials execution.
+Legal/ Regula tory Low penetration and user acceptance - complaints and problems in field trials execution.
 Some pilot sites are not mature enough to have already established mechanism s to address this part.
 During developme nt phase (in first place).
-WP11, WP12 Potenti ally all 5 4 3 4 70 Regulatory bodies will be defined as part of precommercial deployment in the pilot sites.
+WP11, WP12 Potenti ally all 5 4 3 4 70 Regulatory bodies will be defined as part of pre- commercial deployment in the pilot sites.
 This is upon the responsibility of the local demo communities.